Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Summary and conclusion

 \section{Summary and conclusion}

-In this work, we performed a detailed analysis of DM searches at future colliders.
-We focus on a scenario with two Higgs doublets and a complex singlet scalar.
+In this work, we performed a detailed analysis of DM searches, within the reference model `two Higgs doublets and a complex singlet scalar (2HDMS)' at future colliders.
 Such scenarios give rise to a DM candidate under the imposition of a $Z_2$ symmetry.
 In an earlier work~\cite{dutta_2024_10569080}, we identified regions of parameter space in this model, satisfying all theoretical and experimental constraints as well as DM constraints.
-In this work, we chose interesting benchmarks from such parameter regions that can be probed at future colliders.
+In this work, we chose interesting benchmarks from such parameter regions that can be probed at future colliders{, where most of the benchmarks can provide the correct DM relic density}.
 In this regard, in some of our chosen benchmarks we have also considered the possibility that one of the scalars in the particle spectrum is of 95 GeV mass and can explain the recently observed excess at LEP and the LHC experiments CMS and ATLAS.
-However, this criterion is not central to our work.
+However, this criterion is not central to our work. {In this work, we summarize our analysis results as the following points:}